By Dana Ford and Steve Almasy

-"Theo has a deep concern and regard for the people of Syria," his mother said, "which is why he returned during the war.
+She added: "Theo has a deep concern and regard for the people of Syria, which is why he returned during the war.
 He wanted to help others and to give meaning and to bear witness to their struggles.

 "I am very fortunate that I do not have to tell his whole story.
 He eventually will be able to do so himself."

 President Barack Obama has been briefed on Curtis' release and "shares in the joy and relief that we all feel now that Theo is out of Syria and safe," said White House spokesman Eric Schultz.

 "But we continue to hold in our thoughts and prayers the Americans who remain in captivity in Syria -- and we will continue to use all of the tools at our disposal to see that the remaining American hostages are freed."

 In August, CNN spoke to Curtis' former cellmate in Syria, Matthew Schrier.
 They were locked up together in six prisons before Schrier broke free by climbing through a window.